Melanoma Treatment (PDQ®): Treatment - Patient Information [NCI] - General Information About Melanoma

 Tests that examine the skin are used to detect (find) and diagnose melanoma.

-- Skin examination: A doctor or nurse checks the skin for moles, birthmarks, or other pigmented areas that look abnormal in color, size, shape, or texture.
+- Skin exam: A doctor or nurse checks the skin for moles, birthmarks, or other pigmented areas that look abnormal in color, size, shape, or texture.

-- Biopsy: A local excision is done to remove as much of the suspicious mole or lesion as possible.
-A pathologist then looks at the tissue under a microscope to check for cancer cells.
-Because melanoma can be hard to diagnose, patients should consider having their biopsy sample checked by a second pathologist.
+- Biopsy: The removal of as much of the abnormal mole or lesion as possible.
+A pathologist looks at the tissue under a microscope to check for cancer cells.
+It can be hard to tell the difference between a colored mole and an early melanoma lesion.
+Patients may want to have their biopsy sample checked by a second pathologist.

 Certain factors affect prognosis (chance of recovery) and treatment options.